Antiprotonic helium

 Antiprotonic helium is a three-body atom composed of an antiproton and an electron orbiting around a helium nucleus.
 It is thus made partly of matter, and partly of antimatter.
-The atom is electrically neutral, since both electrons and antiprotons each have a charge of −1, whereas helium nuclei have a charge of +2.
-It has the longest lifetime of any experimentally producible matter-antimatter bound state.
+The atom is electrically neutral, since an electron and an antiproton each have a charge of −1 e, whereas a helium nucleus has a charge of +2 e.
+It has the longest lifetime of any experimentally produced matter–antimatter bound state.